sugaryourcoffee/secondhand/doc/installing-ubuntu-server-16.04.md

 4. Install Nodejs
 5. Install RVM
 6. Install Rails
+7. Install Git
-7. Install Passenger
+8. Install Passenger
-8. Configure Apache 2
+9. Configure Apache 2

 ## Create an application directory
 Apache 2's default application directory is at `/var/www`.
 There we add the